Procession Kiosk

 Procession Kiosk, across the Sublime Porte (left).

-The Procession Kiosk (Alay Köşkü) is a 16th-century historical building on the outer walls of the Gülhane Park next to Topkapı Palace in Istanbul, Turkey.
+The Procession Kiosk (Alay Köşkü) is a 16th-century historical building into the outer walls of the Gülhane Park next to Topkapı Palace in Istanbul, Turkey.
 It was used by the Ottoman sultans to receive the salute of processing janissary as well as a pleasure locale.
 The building is situated across the Sublime Porte.